stathissideris/spec-provider/README.md

          [spec-provider.stats :as stats])
 ```

-There is only one option that affects how the specs are inferred:
+There is only one option that affects how the specs are inferred and
+it can be passed as a map in an extra parameter to `sp/infer-specs`:

 * `::sp/range` If true, all numerical specs include a range
   predicate.
 If it's a set of spec names (qualified keywords), only